danil/danil/danilkutkevich.en.md

    * Prototype of the <span title="Salemed">electronic marketplace for the Magnetic Resonance Imaging</span> on Clojure and PostgreSQL

-   * Developed a performance testing which triggered by CI on AWS for the [Fhirbase][]/data storage based on PostgreSQL and FHIR
+   * Performance testing system which triggered by CI on AWS for the [Fhirbase][]/medical data storage based on PostgreSQL and FHIR

    [waveaccess.ru]: https://waveaccess.ru
    [Fhirbase]: https://github.com/fhirbase/fhirbase-plv8/graphs/contributors